German submarine U-167 (1942): Second patrol and loss

-On 27 February 1943, U-167 left Lorient on her second patrol, with a new commanding officer, Korvettenkapitän Kurt Storm.
+On 27 February 1943, U-167 left Lorient on her second patrol, with a new commanding officer, Korvettenkapitän Kurt Sturm.
 U-167 was directed to join attacks on the New York to Gibraltar convoy UGS 6.
 After sunset on 17 March 1943, U-167 attacked the convoy, torpedoing the American Liberty ship east of the Azores.
-Storm claimed to have sunk Molly Pitcher, but the American ship remained afloat, and was sunk by next morning.
+Sturm claimed to have sunk Molly Pitcher, but the American ship remained afloat, and was sunk by next morning.
 U-167 was sent to join a patrol line south of the Canary Islands which was then moved to between the Canaries and North Africa to intercept the south-bound convoy RS-3.
 The convoy was sighted on 28 March, and that night U-167 sank the Moanda.
 Operations against RS 3 were abandoned on 30 March owing to the convoy having strong air cover, with U-167 remaining in the area between the Canaries and the African mainland.

 On 5 April 1943, U-167 was attacked twice by Lockheed Hudson patrol aircraft of No. 233 Squadron RAF heavily damaging the submarine and badly wounding Sturm.
 As a result, the submarine was scuttled east of Gran Canaria on 6 April, with U-167s crew making their way ashore.
 They were briefly interned before being released for repatriation, being picked up by the submarine on the night of 13/14 April and being returned to France.